 How we performed: As is the case for all fire and rescue services, COVID-19 has significantly impacted our ability to deliver face-to-face fire safety audits.
-Following the lifting of lockdown restrictions, the number of fire safety audits delivered are higher than pre-COVID-19 levels.
+Following the lifting of lockdown restrictions, the number of audits has started to increase again.
+It is important to note that outcomes do not directly correlate to the number of premises, as one premises may have more than one outcome, which is why the outcome figures add up to more than the number of audits.